Mirk95/KeywordEmbedding/README.md

 ### Query Benchmark

-Most of the scientific papers base the evaluation of keyword search techniques on a single [benchmark](https://joel-coffman.github.io/resources.html), developed by *Coffman and Weaver*.
-In particular, it consists of three datasets: two of these derive from popular websites (*IMDb* and *Wikipedia*), while the third (*MONDIAL*) is an ideal counterpoint due to its smaller size and the complex relations of the tables.
-Even if these datasets are relatively small, they are sufficiently challenging for search techniques, and both *IMDb* and *Wikipedia* can be scaled up as search techniques improve.

-For each dataset there are *50* queries: this is the traditional minimum for evaluating retrieval systems.
+For each dataset of the *Coffman and Weaver*'s benchmark, there are *50* queries: this is the traditional minimum for evaluating retrieval systems.
 This number of information needs to reflect the fact that performance varies widely across queries for the same document collection, and all queries in the benchmark reflect distinct information needs.

 Each query file contains the relevance assessments for the topic corresponding to the file name.
 Each file has the following structure:
 ```